 At the time, the manufacturer — Koppers — noted that in 1948, there were 11,000 swimming pools in the country — and by the end of the ’60s, there were more than 800,000 mostly permanent, in-the-ground concrete pools.
 (That was one swimming pool for every 80 families).

-More pretty painted pools from the ’60s
+More pretty painted pools designs from the 60s

 Artwork you can swim over